When everything on your list is priority one

 Must Have requirements are non-negotiable items without which the project, product, or goal has no viable outcome.
 Removing a Must Have means the deliverable fails its core purpose.

 Should Have requirements are high-value items that the project needs for completeness but can survive without in a pinch.
-Missing a Should Have degrades the outcome but doesn’t kill it.
+Missing a Should Have degrades the outcome but does not kill it.

 Could Have requirements are desirable additions that improve the outcome but carry low cost if excluded.
-These are the first items to drop when time or budget tightens.
+Could Have requirements are the first items to drop when time or budget tightens.

 Won’t Have (this time) requirements are items explicitly excluded from the current scope.
 The “this time” qualifier signals that exclusion is a timing decision, not a permanent rejection.

 The DSDM framework recommends that Must Have requirements consume no more than 60% of total project effort, leaving a 40% buffer split between Should Have and Could Have categories [2].
-The Dynamic Systems Development Method (DSDM), maintained by the Agile Business Consortium, sets Should Haves at roughly 20% and Could Haves at 20%.
+In practice the remaining 40% is commonly split roughly evenly, around 20% for Should Haves and 20% for Could Haves.
 This ratio creates a buffer.
-And when something goes wrong (and something always does) the team has room to absorb the shock without cutting anything non-negotiable.
+When something goes wrong, and something always does, the team has room to absorb the shock without cutting anything non-negotiable.

 In product and agile contexts, the Must Have column defines your Minimum Viable Product.
 The MVP is exactly what your Must Have list describes: the smallest set of deliverables that fulfills the core purpose.
 If you can ship only the Must Haves and the product still does what it was built to do, your Must Have list is correctly bounded.